Russia says it fired warning shots at UK destroyer in its waters | DW | 23.06.2021

 After the incident, Russia's Defense Ministry summoned the UK's military attache, Russian news agency TASS reported.

-The UK's Defense Ministry said no warning shots were fired at the HMS Defender.
+The UK's Defense Ministry said no warning shots were fired at the HMS Defender, arguing that it was in Ukrainian waters.

 "The Royal Navy ship is conducting innocent passage through Ukrainian territorial waters in accordance with international law," the ministry said on Twitter.